7/28/2020

 David Williams

-Analyst at Loop Capital
+Analyst, Loop Capital

 Great.
-And then maybe thinking about the data center and maybe some of the computing, how much of this do you think is maybe pull-ahead versus more cycle-related?
+And then maybe thinking about the data center and maybe some of the computing, How much of this do you think is maybe pull-ahead versus more cycle-related?
 Do you think this is sustainable?
 I realize you're a smaller player, but do you think you're seeing any pull-ahead here, or do you think all of this is maybe natural demand that would have come through pandemic or not?

 speaker

-Bernie Blagen
+Bernie Blagan

-VP and CFO
+VP and CFO of MPS

 speaker